Kameo: Legacy

 In retrospect, Kotaku wrote that Kameo would be remembered as "that pretty Xbox 360 launch game", which IGN confirmed a year after its release.
 While some games journalists reported unfavorable views towards Kameo, they also reported its fanbase to be dedicated.
 Other games journalists described the game as underrated.
 Kameo was among the first batch of games to be sold digitally with the Xbox 360's Games on Demand service in August 2009.

 Kameo was later included in Rare Replay, a compilation of 30 Rare titles, released for the Xbox One in August 2015.
-The game runs through the Xbox One's backward compatibility, which emulates select Xbox 360 titles on the newer console.
+The game runs through emulation on the newer console.
 Kameo was among the first batch of games to be supported for the feature.
 The Rare Replay emulated release includes all original downloadable content for free and lets players migrate their Xbox 360 cloud saves to their Xbox One.
 Kameo's performance in the Xbox One's emulator slightly improves upon its technical performance on the Xbox 360 itself.
 Stephen Totilo (Kotaku) was surprised at his positive response to replaying Kameo on Rare Replay, having found the introductory stage off-putting when he sampled it at the Xbox 360's launch.
 He planned to return to the title.
 Chris Carter (Destructoid) wrote that while Kameo was not worth full price at its release, it was a welcome addition worth playing in the compilation.
 In June 2019, the game was enhanced to run at native 4K resolution on Xbox One X.